U.S. Entry Visa Sticker/Stamp Requirements

 ATTENTION: The ISO/MIT does not have the ability to guarantee approval or expedite this process due to U.S. national security measures.

-90 days following a visa interview, students who have not received an update on their visa application/“Administrative Processing”, are advised to email the U.S. Embassy/Consulate to request an update on the status of their application.
-Following a student’s 90-day outreach to the U.S. Embassy/Consulate on the status of their application, the ISO recommends that the student continues to contact the U.S. Embassy/Consulate in 30 days intervals.
-Students encountering delays or “Administrative Processing” should maintain regular communication with both their ISO Advisor and their respective MIT department about their visa situation throughout this process.
+90 days following a visa interview, students who have not received an update on their visa application/“Administrative Processing” are advised to email the U.S. Embassy/Consulate to request an update on the status of their application.
+Following a student’s 90-day outreach to the U.S. Embassy/Consulate on the status of their application, the ISO recommends that the student continues to contact the U.S. Embassy/Consulate in 30-day intervals.
+Students encountering delays or “Administrative Processing” should maintain regular communication with both their ISO Advisor and their respective MIT academic departments about their visa situation throughout this process.

 Back to Top